Replicant in Hardware Libre

 Anyway, a lot of work needs to be done to port Replicant to either board.
 Replicant is based on LineageOS, that doesn't run on this boards (or in single board computers in general).

-RE: Replicant in Hardware Libre - Added by Alexis PM about 2 years ago
+RE: Replicant in Hardware Libre - Added by Alexis PM over 2 years ago

 Raspberry has fatal flaws ( https://libreplanet.org/wiki/SingleBoardComputers ).
 If you want to do free (libre) software/hardware developments, you must put your sight on OLinuXino (OLinuXino A10 LIME, OLinuXino A20 LIME, OLinuXino A20 LIME2, OLinuXino A20 MICRO,...) and BeagleBone (BeagleBone Black C), perhaps in a near future also EOMA68, you can take a look at https://wiki.debian.org/CheapServerBoxHardware